 My anxiety disorder has been an active part of my life for a long time….about twenty years or so.

-One of the reasons I find anxiety message boards so helpful is because you can have the seemingly “oddest” anxiety symptoms in the world, and almost always find somebody who has experienced the same thing or something very similar.
-You can experience something – a physical symptom or a mental symptom – and not really be sure if “this is my anxiety, or something else”.
-So you go to a forum and send out a message and pretty soon you are talking to a couple of people who are dealing with the same thing.
+Over the years I have visited a lot of anxiety-related message boards and forums, and one reason I find them so helpful is because you can have the seemingly “oddest” anxiety symptoms in the world, and almost always find somebody who has experienced the same thing or something very similar.
+You can develop a strange physical or mental symptom – and find yourself unsure if it is related to your anxiety or something else.
+So you go to a forum and send out a message and pretty soon you are talking to a couple of other people who are dealing with the same thing.
+It’s so reassuring.

 One issue I see people bring up quite a bit in these anxiety forums, is the issue of guilt.
 When I see a post with “guilt” in the subject line, it always catches my attention because it is a topic that I have long dealt with in my own life, even before my anxiety disorder officially “erupted”.